 For press releases getting distributed through the Internet, make the body copy at least 300 words in length.
 This way, if you’re including keyword phrases throughout, you make it possible to get indexed by Google.
 If your release isn’t at least 300 words long, Google will not pay attention.
 300 words is also short enough to digest by the person who’s reading it, especially if you break it up into bullet points.

-When a distribution site will allow it, link your keywords and your press release’s title back to the rapid conversion landing page.
-On free press release sites, this is less likely of a feature but paid press release site often allow it.
+When a distribution site will allow it, link your keywords and your press release’s title back to the landing page for your report.
+On free press release sites, this is less likely of a feature but paid press release sites often allow it.
 Google will understand that the linked word is more important than other generic, unlinked words.

 When linking, always link back to the product’s landing page when possible.
 For additional tracking, create a unique URL for each landing page that you can point to from your press release.

 An SEO press release example you can model after